NashQS/PlanSwift-Project-1/README.md

 This project involved the creation of a detailed material schedule for a cottage construction using PlanSwift, a software tool for estimating and material takeoff.
 The project focuses on key construction elements such as brickwork, foundation, superstructure, and sundries, with a total project cost of $9,829.88.
 The material schedule was used to analyze quantities and costs, aiding in decision-making and project planning.

 # Tools
-The project was poduced using PlanSwift 10
+The project was produced using PlanSwift 10.

 The data from PlanSwift was integrated to Excel

 # Project Steps